pret/pokecrystal/docs/joe_docs/new_features.md

   - Eggs hatch faster
 - Replace trade evolutions with different methods
   - Trade stone?
-  - Atk, Def, or Spc reach a certain level?
+  - Atk, Def, or Spc reach a certain stat?
 - Stone & Trade Evo pokemon can appear in the wild
 - Low HP beeping
 - Remove useless moves and replace with useful moves